How to configure logging to the database using the SQL Database Pro module

 SQL Database Pro has the following key advantages:

-- It can keep a backup copy of data while the main database is offline or unavailable, so you can build a robust system.
+- It can keep a backup copy of data while the database is offline or unavailable to build a robust system.

 - It can access stored procedures on the server.